 Step 6.
 Type of Entity – Choose Your Tax Treatment (Part I, Question 6)

 This is the heart of Form 8832.
 This is where you elect how you want to be taxed.
-Here are your choices:
+Below you will find a list of your choices along with a brief explanation of each:

 - Choose (a) if your business was formed in the US and you want to be taxed as a C Corporation.
 (Remember, if you want to be taxed as an S Corporation, fill out IRS form 2553, not form 8832).